A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Introduction

-Existing work on event prediction has proposed a multitude of different solutions to those challenges.
-However, the solutions are often only developed within the respective application domain and corresponding research area.
-Because the type of event and the laws and rules governing the occurrence of events greatly differ among the application domains, e.g., large-scale weather events governed by the laws and rules of meteorology in the domain of natural disasters or small-scale business events of a business process governed by the respective business regulations and internal procedures in the domain of business \cite{allan_-line_1998}, event prediction research typically approaches the problem in an event-type-and domain-dependent manner \cite{zhao_event_2021,rinderle-ma_predictive_2022}.
-Despite apparent advantages of this approach to event prediction, the result complicates exchanging event prediction methods and solutions for the event prediction challenges with respect to different application domains and corresponding research areas.
-Different terminology for event prediction such as predictive process monitoring (PPM) (\janik{cf. Table \ref{tab:abb}}) in the field of business process management \cite{di_francescomarino_predictive_2018,marquez-chamorro_predictive_2018,teinemaa_outcome-oriented_2019} or anomaly prediction in the field of engineering systems \cite{lin_anomaly_2021} exacerbates the problem of cumbersome method and knowledge exchange among various event prediction research areas.
-By taking a systems perspective on event prediction leading to a system for event prediction and placing the diverse range of event prediction methods in that system allows to integrate and, thus, foster knowledge and method exchange.
-Moreover, the system perspective enables the elicitation of general requirements for event prediction methods that serve as a scheme for assessing existing work.
-A comprehensive assessment of existing work sheds light on potential blind spots missed so far and establishes a well-founded understanding of the current research status for open challenges and future research directions.
+Existing work on EP has proposed a multitude of different solutions to those challenges.
+However, the solutions are often developed within one application domain, e.g., \janikrr{healthcare \cite{ronzani_unstructured_2022}}, and corresponding research area, \janikrr{e.g., predictive process monitoring (PPM).} The type of event and the laws and rules governing the occurrence of events greatly differ among the application domains, e.g., large-scale weather events governed by the laws and rules of meteorology in the domain of natural disasters versus small-scale business events of a business process governed by the respective business regulations and internal procedures in the domain of business \cite{allan_-line_1998}.
+Thus, EP research typically approaches the problem in an event-type-and domain-dependent manner \cite{zhao_event_2021,rinderle-ma_predictive_2022}.
+Despite apparent advantages of this approach to EP, it hampers \janikrev{sharing} EP methods and solutions across different application domains and corresponding research areas. \janikrr{Most importantly, the fragmentation in EP research significantly complicates any effort to draw a clear picture on where we are standing on our road towards applying EP methods to real-world problems and how we should proceed.
+In this paper, we aim at providing a clear picture on EP research, its fragmentation, current status, and remaining challenges by taking a \emph{systems perspective}.
+Taking a systems perspective results in a common architecture with requirements for EP methods that are generally valid across domains and that enable assessing EP methods for real-world applications. }